-Click Update Report View to define the scene view that will be included in the report and in the BCF.
+Click Update global view to define the scene view that will be included in the report and in the BCF.
+You can add detailed views for each BIM object and you can choose not to export specific statuses to only keep track of what you're interested in.